nodejs/node/doc/contributing/security-release-process.md

 it is important to provide a command line option that restores the original behaviour.

-Node.js includes the command line option `--security-revert` and has the boilerplate to make additions easy.
+The existing Node.js codebase supports the command line option `--security-revert` and has the boilerplate to make additions for a specific CVE easy.

 To add an option to revert for a CVE, for example `CVE-2024-1234` simply add this line to